thutasann/next-shop/README.md

 # NEXTJS-ECOMMERCE

-This is the Ecommerce Web app including Admin Dashboard
+This is the mini Ecommerce store PWA including Admin Dashboard

 ## Tech Stacks